cdaley95/CS2450J-Project/readme.md

 2. Ensure that tkinter is installed before executing.
 3. Clone the repository to your local machine.

+## Running the Program

+Open a terminal and navigate to the directory containing `main.py` in the `src` folder for the project and execute `main.py`.

 ## GUI file execution tutorial:

 ![Annotated application screenshot](product_preview_annotated.png)
 - After running the file by executing `main.py` and ensuring that tkinter is installed on your machine, click the `Load File` button in the upper left hand corner.
 - Select file to execute.